effectsjs/effectsjs/packages/effects-runtime/readme.md

 # Effects Runtime

-For an overview of what this package enables and interactive exampels, see [the effectsjs website](https://effects.js.org/).
+For an overview of what this package enables and interactive examples, see [the effectsjs website](https://effects.js.org/).

 ### Technical overview